Women’s Health and Gynaecology referrals

 - Disabilities and special needs (e.g. mobility)

-- For some clinical conditions, we request that specific investigations are performed before referring your patient
+For some clinical conditions, we require that specific investigations are included with the referral

 Please see the Downloads list below for Fast Fax Templates and template downloading instructions.